Image of recycled plastics on a finger.

 Require monitoring of Microplastics in drinking water systems.

-No statewide standard currently exists for measuring Microplastics levels in Washington’s water supply.
+There aren’t any statewide standards for measuring Microplastics levels in Washington’s water supply.

 Mandate microfiber filters in all new washing machines.